 Let us imagine that St Thomas Aquinas was around today.
 It is highly likely that he would be appalled at the state of academia and that he would be accused by our modern ‘intellectuals’ as being ‘anti-intellectual’, solely because he loved truth, understood and worked within basic philosophical principles in his theorising, and valued common sense.
 St Thomas would probably see many of our modern ‘intellectuals’ as crazy and rightly view modern theories and ideas, particularly in relation to God and man, as fables and quackery.
 As Prof Dubray asserts, ‘Facts, i.e. concrete experiences, both internal and external, and principles, i.e. self-evident propositions, are the necessary bases of thought.
 If they are rejected, nothing is left but to stop thinking altogether or go to an asylum…’Two and two are four’, ‘a straight line is shorter than a curved uniting the same two points’; ‘the same thing cannot at once be one way and the contradictory way’; ‘I am now thinking and writing’; ‘the paper on which I am writing is white, and the ink I use black;’ ‘I experience a headache,’ etc., are so many assertions of which I am certain that, should any one try to destroy or even weaken this certitude, I should at once suspect his seriousness or his mental sanity.’ (‘Introductory Philosophy’, p.
 380-381).
 St Thomas may be able to have a good conversation with ‘Raul’ or ‘johndoe’ but he most certainly would be questioning the sanity and seriousness of psychological professionals who teach error in universities and fill influential websites with absurdities.
 Alas, in our current times, St Thomas would probably be the one who would be seen as obstinate, crazy and perhaps diagnosed as having ‘oppositional deviant disorder’ for not willing to admit that there is no such thing as truth or for saying that the grass is definitely green!

+Before finishing this article, it is best to leave a word of warning lest this article be seen as dismissing all expertise and being overly praiseworthy of the opinion of the ‘common man’.
 In criticising the current state of academia and the lack of wisdom and understanding of academics and masters, let us not throw out the baby with the bathwater.
 The solution is not to overestimate our own intellectual capacity or knowledge and only follow what our minds tell us without consulting others.
-This is tempting in our current times as the experts are so misinformed but the danger is that it tends to lead to subjectivism.
-Let us not dismiss or scorn intellectual pursuits or the quest for knowledge and understanding because of how bad the current academic environment is.
+This is tempting in our current times as the so-called experts in many fields, e.g. psychology, sociology, theology, are so misinformed.
+However, the danger of being overly skeptical about expertise in general is that it tends to lead to subjectivism and increased intellectual pride in ourselves.
+Today, there are so many academics speaking nonsense eloquently and with apparent sophistication that we are tempted to associate eloquence and sophistication with nonsense and falsehoods!
+St. Augustine warns us against this prejudice in our reasoning by reminding us that ‘A thing is not necessarily true because badly uttered, nor false because spoken magnificently.‘ The blunt factory worker may be right sometimes and wrong other times while the well-spoken academic may also be right sometimes and wrong at others.
+We still must engage our reason when deciding what to believe.
+Let us not dismiss or scorn intellectual pursuits or the quest for knowledge and understanding because of how bad the current academic environment is and how much eloquent and articulate rubbish is coming from it.
+Let us try not to let our reasonable skepticism verge into cynicism.
 There is a thirst for truth in each one of us.
-That thirst is not being fulfilled in schools or universities today as, instead of students receiving the refreshment of the truth they crave, they are being given fables and myths that confuse the mind and titillate the lower faculties.
+It is true that this thirst is not being fulfilled in schools or universities today.
+Instead of students receiving the refreshment of the truth they crave, they are being given fables and myths that confuse the mind and titillate the lower faculties.
 As these tales resemblance truth they may give some brief joy or peace but as they are not the genuine article they fail to satiate the deep longings of the intellect and soul.
-Let us go back to the likes of St Thomas, the Angelic Doctor, and other genuine masters, such as St Augustine and St Bonaventure.
-Let us soak in the truth they offer us and protect and nourish it where we find it.
+However, instead of dismissing all expertise let us go back to the likes of those who spoke the truth simply and also magnificently.
+This is the likes of St Thomas, the Angelic Doctor, and other genuine masters, such as St Augustine and St Bonaventure.
+Let us soak in the truth they offer us and protect and nourish it.

-Finally, let us keep our eyes and mind open for the truth even if it is not always ‘spoken magnificently’ and it is found in the internet equivalent of the subway walls and tenement halls.
-Let us still soak it in and let it change our hearts and minds so that we can, ultimately, delight eternally in Truth Himself.
+Finally, let us keep our eyes and mind open for the truth.
+Sometimes, it is spoken magnificently and other times it is found in the internet equivalent of the subway walls and tenement halls as shown above.
+Wherever we find it let us still soak it in and let it change our hearts and minds so that we can, ultimately, delight eternally in Truth Himself.